HiramRamirezR/ollama_rag/README.md

     python app.py your-document.pdf
     ```
 3. The script will process the document and create a local vector store in the `./local_knowledge_db` directory.
-4. You can then interact with the RAG chain to ask questions about your document.
+4. Once the document is processed, you can interact with the RAG chain to ask questions about your document in the terminal.
+5. Type your question and press Enter.
+The script will print the answer and the page numbers from the document that were used as sources.
+6. To end the chat, type `exit` and press Enter.

 ## Dependencies